Yakubu (footballer): Reading

 On 2 February 2015, Reading signed free agent Yakubu on a contract until the end of the 2014–15 season.
 On 14 February, Yakubu scored his first goal for the Royals with the winner in a 2–1 defeat of Derby County at Pride Park to put the club into the quarter-finals of the FA Cup.
 Yakubu was released by Reading on 21 May 2015.

 Kayserispor

 On 31 August 2015, Yakubu signed a one-year contract, with the option of an additional year, with Süper Lig side Kayserispor.

 Coventry City

 On 13 February 2017, Yakubu signed for Coventry City until the end of the 2016–17 season.
 On 5 April 2017, having featured only three times due to suffering a hamstring injury, Yakubu's Coventry City contract was terminated by mutual consent.
 He announced his retirement from football on 22 November 2017.

 International career

-Yakubu has scored 21 goals in his 57 appearances for Nigeria since his 2000 debut.
-He is currently the third highest ever international goalscorer for Nigeria.
+Yakubu has scored 21 goals in his 58 appearances for Nigeria since his 2000 debut.
+He is currently the fourth highest international goalscorer for Nigeria.